UsmanKhanG/usmankhang.github.io/_pages/portfolio.md

 ---

 <!-- TODO: Complete portfolio, include art, and comp sci and melee projects -->
+{% include gallery id="creature_gallery" caption="Some of the many creatures I drew for VirtuaCreature.
+I had designed over 30 unique creatures based on real life animals with a unique quirk and translated those to pixel-art, each with their own 2-3 frame animation"%}

 {% include gallery id="border_gallery" caption="A few examples of the many borders I made for VirtuaCreature"%}
 <!-- # Welcome to my portfolio! -->
 {% include gallery id="icon_gallery" caption="A few more examples of the hundreds of pixel-art icons I created for VirtuaCreature"%}